Lust, Caution: Production

 The actors who played university classmates spent six months of preproduction in Hong Kong to get into character and understand the period before filming.
 During this period the group of actors, including Tang Wei and Wang Leehom, became very close friends.
-Both Tang Wei and Tony Leung Chiu-wai were asked whether the sex scenes in the movie were unsimulated.
-Tang Wei responded, "In the movie, we are just doing what we should do to have a baby."
-As for Tony Leung, he responded, "When the bodies collide with each other, it is indeed like a fake show!"

 Themes

+Background

+The original novella by Eileen Chang was sometimes credited to be inspired by the historical event of Zheng Pingru's failed attempt to assassinate the Japanese collaborator Ding Mocun.

 Meaning of the title

 The title of the work, Lust, Caution, has a double meaning in Chinese.
 The character for "lust" (色, sè) can be read as "colour", while "caution" (戒, jiè) can be read as "ring", therefore the title can also read as "colored ring", an object that plays a pivotal role in the story.
 The two alternate readings of the title are interwoven into a cautionary tale of lust and love through the symbolic use of the ring.